Project-Counter/cop5/source/03-specifications/03-counter-report-common-attributes-and-elements.rst

      - Reports

    * - Article
-     - An article from a journal, or an article available as a standalone piece of content available as a distinct item not aggregated into a title, for example in an institutional repository.
+     - An article from a journal, or an article available as a standalone piece of content (e.g. in an institutional repository) either as a preprint, an author accepted manuscript, a version of record, or another article version as defined by `NISO RP-8-2008, Journal Article Versions <https://www.niso.org/publications/niso-rp-8-2008-jav#:~:text=The%20Recommended%20Terms%20and%20Definitions,Version%20of%20Record%20(EVoR)>`_.
+Article SHOULD NOT be used for content other than journal articles.
      - Repository\ |br|\ |lb|
        Scholarly_Collaboration_Network
      - PR, IR\ |br|\ |lb|